Baltimore's businesses shudder after riots, now fear investment, tourism will be hit

 Baltimore is home to some major American businesses, including fund management firms T Rowe Price and Legg Mason, and athletic wear retailer Under Armour.
 T. Rowe Price closed its downtown office on Tuesday.
 Legg Mason opened its offices but encouraged employees to work from home.

 The city's conference industry could also take a hit.
-The Futures Industry Association said it canceled a compliance conference scheduled for Wednesday, and some other events have been canceled or postponed.
+The Futures Industry Association said it cancelled a compliance conference scheduled for Wednesday, and some other events have been cancelled or postponed.

 "It's going to be harder to attract convention and business meetings to Baltimore," said Anirban Basu, Chairman and CEO of Sage Policy Group, a Baltimore-based economic and policy consulting firm.
 "The community, region and state will all be negatively impacted.
 Private investment into Baltimore will slow."